 Look for Strange Writing

-Many spoof emails campaigns are launched by hackers from foreign countries, so their writing usually isn't perfect English.
-If an unsolicited email reads as if it was run through Google Translate or has alternating letters and numbers (k1nd 0f l1k3 th1s), don't trust it.
+Many spoof emails attacks are launched by hackers from foreign countries, so their writing isn’t always perfect English.
+If an unsolicited email reads as if it was run through Google Translate, has glaring spelling/grammar or has alternating letters and numbers (k1nd 0f l1k3 th1s), don’t trust it.

 Don’t Fall for Threats